-35 Years Ago: Styx Brought to Halt by Live ‘Caught in the Act’
+Why Styx Stumbled Toward the Live LP ‘Caught in the Act’

-Styx were on top of the world during the early '80s, with a string of multi-platinum albums and a growing collection of hit singles to their credit – but it was all about to come to a screeching halt.
+Styx boasted a string of multi-platinum albums and a growing collection of hit singles into the the early '80s, but it was all about to come to a screeching halt.

 "We went out and tried to do something different," recalled DeYoung, who'd been the main architect behind the Kilroy album.
 "And we put on this theatrical production.
 It was something I thought needed to be said about the coming mood of censorship in this country.
 I don't regret it; the only thing I do regret is that the band folded after that record, because I think we could have certainly gone on very easily."